Plesiosaur: Speed

 In general, it is hard to determine the maximum speed of extinct sea creatures.
 For plesiosaurs, this is made more difficult by the lack of consensus about their flipper stroke and gait.
 There are no exact calculations of their Reynolds Number.
 Fossil impressions show that the skin was relatively smooth, not scaled, and this may have reduced form drag.
 Small wrinkles are present in the skin that may have prevented separation of the laminar flow in the boundary layer and thereby reduced skin friction.

 Sustained speed may be estimated by calculating the drag of a simplified model of the body, that can be approached by a prolate spheroid, and the sustainable level of energy output by the muscles.
 A first study of this problem was published by Judy Massare in 1988.
-Even when assuming a low hydrodynamic efficiency of 0.65, Massare's model seemed to indicate that plesiosaurs, if warm-blooded, would have cruised at a speed of four metres per second, or about fourteen kilometres per hour, considerably exceeding the known speeds of extant dolphins and whales.
+Even when assuming a low hydrodynamic efficiency of 0.65, Massare's model seemed to indicate that plesiosaurs, if warm-blooded, would have cruised at a speed of four meters per second, or about fourteen kilometers per hour, considerably exceeding the known speeds of extant dolphins and whales.
 However, in 2002 Ryosuke Motani showed that the formulae that Massare had used, had been flawed.
-A recalculation, using corrected formulae, resulted in a speed of half a metre per second (1.8 km/h) for a cold-blooded plesiosaur and one and a half metres per second (5.4 km/h) for an endothermic plesiosaur.
+A recalculation, using corrected formulae, resulted in a speed of half a meter per second (1.8 km/h) for a cold-blooded plesiosaur and one and a half meters per second (5.4 km/h) for an endothermic plesiosaur.
 Even the highest estimate is about a third lower than the speed of extant Cetacea.

 Massare also tried to compare the speeds of plesiosaurs with those of the two other main sea reptile groups, the Ichthyosauria and the Mosasauridae.
 She concluded that plesiosaurs were about twenty percent slower than advanced ichthyosaurs, which employed a very effective tunniform movement, oscillating just the tail, but five percent faster than mosasaurids, which were assumed to swim with an inefficient anguilliform, eel-like, movement of the body.

 The many plesiosaur species may have differed considerably in their swimming speeds, reflecting the various body shapes present in the group.
 While the short-necked "pliosauromorphs" (e.g. Liopleurodon) may have been fast swimmers, the long-necked "plesiosauromorphs" were built more for manoeuvrability than for speed, slowed by a strong skin friction, yet capable of a fast rolling movement.
 Some long-necked forms, such as the Elasmosauridae, also have relatively short stubby flippers with a low aspect ratio, further reducing speed but improving roll.